A guide to the top Zendesk products in 2026

 What it is: This is Zendesk's tool for real-time, conversational support.
 It combines live chat for your website and mobile apps with integrations for social messaging apps like WhatsApp, Facebook Messenger, and Instagram.

 Pros: It lets you meet customers where they already are and offer instant, personal help.
-The built-in Flow Builder also lets you create simple chatbots to grab basic info from customers before an agent even joins the chat.
+The built-in Flow Builder also lets you create simple chatbots to grab basic info from customers before an agent joins the chat.

 Pricing: Zendesk Messaging is included in all Zendesk Suite plans.